- How is retinoblastoma treated?

 - A radiation oncologist: a doctor who treats cancer with radiation therapy

-The team might also include other doctors, nurse practitioners, nurses, therapists, child psychologists, social workers, genetic counselors, and other professionals who have essential roles in helping children and their families with recovery after treatment is finished.
-For more information, see our document Children Diagnosed With Cancer: Understanding the Health Care System.
+The team might also include other doctors, physician assistants (PAs), nurse practitioners (NPs), nurses, therapists, child psychologists, social workers, genetic counselors, and other professionals.
+Having a child go through cancer treatment often means meeting lots of specialists and learning about parts of the medical system you probably haven’t been exposed to before.
+For more information, see Children Diagnosed With Cancer: Understanding the Health Care System.

-There is a lot for you to think about when choosing the best way to treat your child’s retinoblastoma.
-Often you may have more than one treatment to choose from.
-It is important to discuss all of the options as well as their possible side effects with your child’s doctors to help you make an informed decision.
-For a list of some questions to ask, see the section, “What should you ask your child’s doctor about retinoblastoma?”
+Once the cancer is found and the needed tests have been done, the cancer care team will discuss treatment options with you.
+It’s important to discuss all of the options as well as their possible side effects with your child’s doctors to help you make an informed decision.
+For a list of some questions to ask, see the section “What should you ask your child’s doctor about retinoblastoma?”
 Then add your own.

 The goals of treatment for retinoblastoma are: